artyoomi/bananapi-f3-image/README.md

 1. Support of commands like bitbake.sh, devtool.sh and so on.
 They will automatically setup build invironment inside of container and run your commands. wrapper.sh is temporary solution;
-2. Add proxy container to bypass Yocto servers block in Russia.
-Planing to use https://github.com/thejohnd0e/VLESS-to-HTTP# with own VLESS proxy;
-3. Automatic addition of support layers meta-riscv and meta-bananapi-f3 in build.
+2. Automatic addition of support layers meta-riscv and meta-bananapi-f3 in build.